jeffreykegler/hoonlint/misc/whitespace.md

 The lower riser is a sequence of normal comment lines, aligned at the column one stop greater than the inter-comment column.
-A even more formal definition of a staircase is given in an appendix.
+A still more formal definition of a staircase is given in an appendix.

 ## Vertical Gaps